samcrow/xplm-sys/README.md

 ## Compiling ##

-This library currently can only be compiled on Mac OS X. Support for other operating systems can be added easily by modifying `link.rs`.
+This library currently can be compiled on Mac OS, Linux, and Windows.

 ## License ##